qiaoyafeng/cas/intl.en-US/FAQ/FAQ/What is the impact of Symantec SSL certificate upgrade and how can I resolve the problems?.md

 ## Affected scope {#section_ycg_2ch_d2b .section}

-Symantec SSL certificates of the following time ranges will be affected by the Symantec root certificate upgrade plan and need to be replaced before the specified date.
+Symantec SSL certificates of the following time ranges will be affected by the Symantec root certificate upgrade plan and need to be replaced before the specified date .

 -   SSL certificates that were issued before June 1, 2016 and will expire after March 18, 2018